SouzaEduardoAC/souzaeduardoac.github.io/_posts/2022-04-29-single-sign-on.md

 3. The application requests an access token from the authorization server (API).
 This step requires the identity and the authorization grant given by the provider.
 4. If the application identity is authenticated and the authorization grant is valid, the provider issues an access token to the application.
 5. The application requests the resource from the API and presents the access token for authentication.
-6. If the access token is valid, the API serves the resource to the application.
+    * Valid access token, the API serves the resource to the application.
-7. If the access token is invalid, the API returns a 401 Not Authorized response
+    * Invalid access token, the API returns a 401 Not Authorized response

 ### Kerberos
 Kerberos is a network authentication protocol designed to provide strong authentication for client/server applications.